-When people use the food pantry, the majority do not use it every week (16 people).
-10 people claim to use it about once a week, 0 people use it more than once a week, and 4 people claim other uses.
+The majority of respondents do not use the food pantry every week (16 people).
+10 people claim to use it about once a week, 0 people use it more than once a week, and 4 people claim other use frequencies.